Geekly/pybcm/README.md

 Python modules for building and optimizing Bricklink Orders

-BCM is intended to read in a wanted list, search Bricklink for the related prices, then export and optimized shopping list in the form of XML "want" lists that can be imported back into Bricklink for easy ordering.
+BCM is intended to read in a wanted list, search Bricklink for the related prices, then export an optimized shopping list in the form of XML "want" lists that can be imported back into Bricklink for easy ordering.

-The optimization
+The optimization problem is a difficult one.
+For any wanted list, there are n unique parts (different colors are different parts).
+For each part, there is a wanted quantity w.
+The goal of the solution is to minimize the total cost of all the orders by finding the optimal order quantities by vendor and part.

+The customer pays shipping on every order (usually around $3) and it can easily take orders from multiple vendors to complete even small orders of multiple unique parts.

 *Usage*